המוסד למען קדושת חיי אדם

 Deuteronomy 24:17.
 You shall not pervert the judgment of a stranger or an orphan, and you shall not take a widow's garment as security [for a loan].

 Abortion profiteers regularly misuse, abuse, and manipulate pregnant women whose male partners have abandoned them and their pre-born child.
 Abandoned pregnant women become widows, their children fatherless.
-Abortion center counseling methods convince women to participate in their child's demise, turning their pre-born babies into orphans with no one to speak for their humanity or right to life.
-Babies get dehumanized, judged as subhuman blobs of tissue suitable only for the incinerator or the research lab.
-A woman living this experience loses her partner, her baby, her money, her peace of mind, her soul.
+Babies are dehumanized, judged as subhuman blobs of tissue suitable only for the incinerator or the research lab.
+A woman living this experience loses her partner, her baby, her money, her peace of mind, and her soul.

 Deuteronomy 24:19.
 When you reap your harvest in your field, and forget a sheaf in the field, you shall not go back to fetch it.
-It shall be for the stranger, for the fatherless and for the widow, so that the L‐rd your G‐d may bless you in all that you do.
+It shall be for the stranger, for the fatherless and for the widow, so that the Lord your God may bless you in all that you do.

 In our Haftarah this week, Yeshayahu (Isaiah) 54:1-10, the prophet likens the city of Jerusalem, abandoned by God and devoid of children after the exile, to a widow whose husband has deserted her and whose children are lost.
 He consoles her with a promise of a messianic age when her children, the Jews, will once again inhabit the holy city, but this time they will know the presence of God.
 War and suffering, sin and shame will be absent.
 Peace and blessing will emanate from the Holy Land into all the other nations of the world, and joy and thanksgiving will mark a new era in human flourishing.